 Topographic maps of a chosen region can easily be created using the free Terrain2STL website.

 Super-elevation, i.e. an exaggeration of the vertical scale, is useful for topographic maps to enable detection of details in the landscape that would otherwise not be possible.
-As a general guideline, 3D4VIP recommends a super-elevation factor of 3, whereby the z values (heights) are represented three times as high as the scale in the horizontal plane would actually require.
+As a general guideline, 3D4VIP recommends a super-elevation factor of 3, whereby the z values (heights) are represented three times as high as the scale in the horizontal plane would actually require12.
 Accompanying information should explain the super-elevation to the touch reader.

 8. Icons